 - T-Shirt Yarn, Black

-- T-Shirt Yarn, Multi-Color with coral and gray tones – I lost the paper to it, but the color and type is similar to this.
+- T-Shirt Yarn, Multi-Color with coral and gray tones – I lost the paper to it, so I don’t recall the brand and color name – sorry!

 - Embroidery scissors.